skolbin-ssi/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/Database and Dataverse Movement.md

 | |

 > [!IMPORTANT]
-> If the target environment (`A` and `B’`) of your movement operation are Production environments, no matter which action you want to take, please contact inventvisibilitysupp@microsoft.com with your detailed scenario for further support.
+> If the target environment (`A` and `B’`) of your movement operation are Production environments, no matter which action you want to take, please raise a support case with your detailed scenario and ask support engineer to route to PG team for further support.

 ## Only copy FnO Database A to Database A’